Space Brat: Plot

 As a result of the malfunction, Blork and his friends end up traveling to the planet of the dips due to the presence of a stowaway named Skippy.
-Thereis a parody character based on Obi-Wan Kenobi who helps Blork find a way back home.
+There is a parody character based on Obi-Wan Kenobi who helps Blork find a way back home.
 Blork's pet Lunk, also gets confused with a ruler--and is not allowed to leave.
 This is due to a buried statue on the beach that resembles Lunk.
 Blork also participates in a contest to keep Lunk, involving throwing tomato-like fruits and trying to keep a sash clean.
 He loses, but is still permitted a request.
 He decides to use it to get all the inhabitants of the Dips to unearth the statue resembling Lunk and they discover it to be a Dip riding a Poodnoobie.
 One of the Dips happens to resemble one of the Dips, and they decide to make that Dip a ruler.
 With their ship repaired and ready to return home, they try to recreate the same steps they used and swap out Skippy's position with Appus Meeko.
 At the last moment, Moomie Peevik's pet ends up with Appus, causing the method to be disrupted.